focustense/StardewRadialMenu/README.md

 * Quick actions for most consumable items including food, warp totems, staircases, etc. Activating one of these items from the Inventory menu will _not_ switch your selection; it will preserve your previous tool selection and directly perform that item's action (eat the food, take you to the next floor, etc.).
 Loosely inspired by [EatDrinkFromInventory](https://github.com/Zamiell/stardew-valley-mods/tree/main/EatDrinkFromInventory).

+* Access all backpack pages while the menu is open; switch using the Left/Right shoulder buttons.

 * Access not only your inventory via the menu, but also mod-added functions!
 Set up any list of shortcuts you want, with any actions you want.

 > [!IMPORTANT]